Project-MONAI/model-zoo/models/vista2d/download_preprocessor/readme.md

 `python generate_json.py --data_root provide_the_same_root_data_path`

 ### Generation of Json data lists (Optional)
-All data lists are provided in the `datalists.zip` file located in the root directory of the bundle.
-Please extract the contents of the `.zip` file to access the data lists.
 If one desires to generate JSON files from scratch, `generate_json.py` script performs both processing and creation of JSON files.
 To execute VISTA-2D training pipeline, some datasets require label conversion and then a json file list which the VISTA-2D training uses a format.
 Creating the json lists from the raw dataset sources, please use the `root_data_path` as the input to the script, example command to execute the script is given below: